tawi1/DotsTrafficCity/docs/source/roadSegmentCreator.rst

 Destroy
 ~~~~~~~~~~~~

-If you want traffic to be destroyed at the dead end (e.g., when it drives beyond the scene), enable the `Destroy vehicle` type in the :ref:`Traffic node <trafficNode>`.
+If you want traffic to be destroyed at the dead end (e.g. when it drives beyond the scene), enable the `Destroy vehicle` type in the :ref:`Traffic node <trafficNode>`.

 U Turn
 ~~~~~~~~~~~~